Human Rights in the Americas Symposium: An Examination of Past, Present, and Future

 • Alexandra Codina, Director/Producer, Paper Children and En Manos de Dios

-• Sarah Paoletti, Professor of Law and Director, Transnational Legal Clinic, University of Pennsylvania Carey Law School
+• Sarah Paoletti, Practice Professor of Law and Director, Transnational Legal Clinic, University of Pennsylvania Carey Law School

 • Tuesday, November 18